Ceramics Fiber Art and Glass

 Fe arrived in Wilmington in 2015, and currently balances her work as middle school teacher with a budding career as a local artist.
 A life-long learner, she continues exploring and growing as an artist through a variety of workshops and courses given by professionals in diverse media.

 Fe Rius is a member of both, the Wilmington and Leland Arts Associations.
-She has shown her works at Tidal Creek Cooperative, the Cameron Art Museum, and several prestigious Art Festivals in Wilmington and Leland.
+She has shown her works at the Cameron Art Museum, Gallery Citrine , the Wilmington's Spring Art (Azalea) Festival and several other prestigious venues in Wilmington and Leland.

 Our perception of time is at the very least, highly subjective.
 We are obsessed with time.
 We don't want to lose it.
 Yet, we let it slip through our fingers.
 We live in perpetual contradiction with regards to time.
 We are constantly running against it, but yearn for "old times" as we hope for the future to favor us.
 Some say that past and future don't exist, that the only reality is the "now", while others say the present is an illusion because as soon as we become aware of it, the moment has already passed.
 This series symbolically explores the complexity of our relationship with time, through the interplay of colors, textures and materials.
 It reflects the variegated ways in which all our lives are interwoven by way of tension and cooperation to create a beautifully fragile but harmonious whole.